vasnt/vasnt/README.md

 -  I’m interested in working on  👀 almost any tech/tool/project
 -  I’m ready & open to learn 🌱 whatever project needs.
 -  I’m looking to collaborate on 💞️ any project you are working with. (until i start my own project)
--  I’m also looking for some mentor/s who can guide me to 💞️ build (or find) desired (wishlist) tools.
+-  Would be happy to to 💞️ build (or find) desired (wishlist) tools with peer/mentor/s.
 - Reach me [![Twitter URL](https://img.shields.io/twitter/url/https/twitter.com/vasant01534171.svg?style=social&label=%20%40vasant01534171)](https://twitter.com/vasant01534171)